US$11 toothpaste: Immigrants pay big for basics at private ICE lock-ups

 But immigration attorneys say the pricey commissary goods are part of a broader strategy by private prisons to harness cheap inmate labour to lower operating costs and boost profits.

-Immigrants and activists say facilities such as Adelanto, owned by Boca Raton, Fla.-based Geo Group Inc , the nation's largest for-profit corrections company, deliberately skimp on essentials, even food, to coerce detainees to labour for pennies an hour to supplement meagre rations.
+Immigrants and activists say facilities such as Adelanto, owned by Boca Raton-based Geo Group Inc, the nation's largest for-profit corrections company, deliberately skimp on essentials, even food, to coerce detainees to labour for pennies an hour to supplement meagre rations.

 Geo Group spokesperson Pablo Paez called those allegations "completely false."
-He said detainees are given meals approved by dieticians, the labour program is strictly voluntary, and wage rates are federally mandated.
+He said detainees are given meals approved by dietitians, the labour program is strictly voluntary, and wage rates are federally mandated.

 The company said Geo Group contracts with outside vendors to run its commissaries, whose prices "are in line with comparable local markets."
 It also said Geo Group makes a "minimal commission" on commissary items, most of which goes into a "welfare fund" to purchase recreational equipment and other items for detainees.